Master of Science in Information Technology Management (MSITM)

 The MSITM requires students to have previous work experience, be working currently in a full-time or part-time position, completing an internship, or job shadowing.
-This degree is primarily intended for practicing professional persons who possess a bachelor’s degree in business or technology or a bachelor’s or advanced degree in some other area of specialization and who feel the need for additional study in order to maximize and enhance their ability to contribute to their career, their company, and society.
+This degree is primarily intended for practicing professionals who possess a bachelor’s degree and feel the need for additional study in order to maximize and enhance their ability to contribute to their career, their company, and society.
 The degree will assist students who have a bachelor’s degree to prepare for further study in doctoral programs.

 - All Locations

 Information Technology Management (MSITM) Degrees

 - A bachelor’s degree with an acceptable grade point average (2.5 overall or 2.6 last 60 hours) from a regionally accredited four-year college or university.

 - An acceptable score on the GMAT or GRE, taken within the last five years.
 This requirement will be waived if the student has earned a bachelor’s degree from a regionally accredited college or university with a minimum cumulative grade point average of 3.0, or if the student has earned a Master’s degree from a regionally accredited college or university.

 - A transcript with the baccalaureate degree posted and mailed directly by the registrar from the college or university that granted the undergraduate degree must be sent to the Office of Graduate Admissions.
 Transcripts must be submitted from all institutions that the student has received credit for work completed toward the undergraduate degree.